arindas/arindas.github.io/content/blog/tfug-ml-mq-infer.md

 <p align="center" class="caption">
 <b>Fig:</b> Solution Architecture diagram.
 </p>

+The main steps are as follows:

+- Leaf obj detection on plant image
+- Leaf bounding box detection
+- Leaf image Crop from detected bounding boxes
+- Disease grade classification on individual cropped leaf images
+- Store prediction in DB
+- Aggregate Queries for insights

 The various components of the system are described in the following sections.